Danielis/SimCity/README.md

 5. Since the town has no police, robberies are a usual occurrence and so the tellers, hosts, and other customers are unfazed by a nearby robbery.

 ####P. Scenario: Vehicle accident
+1. Click [PQ] button to run scenario.
+Both P and Q run in the same scenario.
+When a car hits another car, the car that got hit gets totalled.
+When a car hits a pedestrian, it slows down and slightly taps it so it doesn't run the person over but just bumps it.
+People can jump over cars.

 ####Q. Scenario: Vehicle hits pedestrian
+1. Click [PQ] button to run scenario.
+Both P and Q run in the same scenario.
+When a car hits another car, the car that got hit gets totalled.
+When a car hits a pedestrian, it slows down and slightly taps it so it doesn't run the person over but just bumps it.
+People can jump over cars.

 ####R. Scenario: Weekend behavior is different
 1. Press button 'R', which fully employees the city and move the clock time to Saturday at the normal work shift.